TeamSeri0us/pocs/libgig/README-1008.md

 ### target

 ./dlsdump vuln-1008/operator-new-failed_DLS.cpp:570:51
 An issue was discovered in libgig 4.1.0.
-There is operator new[] failed (due to a big heap request) in DLS::File::File at DLS.cpp:1462.
+There is an operator new[] failed (due to a big heap request) in DLS::File::File at DLS.cpp:1462.

 ### source code